lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 </pre>

 The rule for `Inr` is analogous.
-By the propositions-as-types principle, the disjoint union corresponds to disjunction and the elimination role in particular performs a logical case analysis.
+By the propositions-as-types principle, the disjoint union corresponds to disjunction and the elimination rule performs a logical case analysis.

 ### The disjoint union of a family of types